sparikh1009/StudentMCP/README.md

 - **getStudyProgress**: Track study progress across courses
 - **getTermOverview**: Get overview of courses and work for an academic term
 - **getConceptMastery**: Assess level of understanding for specific concepts
+- **getStatusOverview**: View all entities with a specific status (active, completed, pending, abandoned)
+- **getPriorityItems**: Identify high-priority assignments and study tasks
+- **getLearningSequence**: Visualize the sequence of learning activities based on precedes relations

 ## Example Prompts